Updated: Jan 31

 The Muencheners were dressed up in different costumes of animals like Dino, rabbits, Mouse, Sharks, and bees.
 Most of the kids were dressed up like fictional characters from fairytales.

 There were also performances by the bands who dressed up like honey bees and beat the drum and created the most energetic music which compelled the audience to dance on the beats.

 That’s how Muencheners celebrate Fasching !!

-To enjoy the best Carnival Celebrations in Germany, The City of Cologne is a must place to visit.
+To enjoy the best Carnival Celebrations in Germany, The City of Cologne is a must-see place.